mcaniga/kafka-demo/README.md

 # Instea TechTalk: Kafka
-Simple demo consisting of two (simulated) microservices.
+Simple demo consisting of three (simulated) microservices.
 Application illustrates usage of Kafka with Spring Boot.

 ## Local installation
 - set IDE to use Java 11